AllStarLink/ASL3/README.md

 The alpha does not include Allmon, Supermon or the asl-menu.
 All configuration must be done with the editor of your choice.

 ### HTTP Registration
-AllStarLink registration in moving from IAX to HTTP registration.
-IAX registration will remain in chan_iax as part of Asterisk but will be removed from the AllStarLink servers at some far-off day.
+AllStarLink registration is moving from IAX to HTTP registration.
+IAX registration will remain in chan_iax as part of Asterisk but may be removed from the AllStarLink servers at some far-off day.
 The module res_rpt_http_registrations handles http registrations, chan_iax still handels IAX registration.
 Please use and test either but do not configure both at the same time.

-HTTP refistration is configured by editing /etc/asterisk/rpt_http_registrations.conf.
+HTTP registration is configured by editing /etc/asterisk/rpt_http_registrations.conf.

 ```
-[general]
+[General]

 [registrations]
+;Change the register => line to match your assigned node number and password.
 register => 1999:password@register.allstarlink.org    ; This must be changed to your node number, password

-Change the register => line to match your assigned node number and password.

 ```

 ### Node Updater
 Because ASL3 alpha includes DNS IP address resoultion the node updater is not needed.
-However, for testing installing the node updater is recommended.
+However, for testing, installing the node updater is recommended.

 ```
 apt install curl gpg